5 Non-Cash Ways to Motivate and Appreciate Your Employees

 As a business owner, you want to hire employees who want to be more than just an employee.
 You want to hire a team player who is excited to contribute their talents and elevate their work culture.

-In this article, Matt and Mike discuss the merit of cash in the workplace and offer four alternatives to boosting motivation among your employees.
+In this article, we'll get into the merit of cash in the workplace and offer four alternatives to boosting motivation among your employees.

 The Pros and Cons of Cash Bonuses